cucumber/docs/content/docs/guides/10-minute-tutorial.md

 **With Gradle**

-The easiest way to create this sample Cucumber project using Gradle is to convert the above generated Maven archetype into a Gradle project.
+One way to create this sample Cucumber project using Gradle is to convert the above generated Maven archetype into a Gradle project.

 Run the following command from the `hellocucumber` directory: